geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 Geohot: What do you mean the 8B?
 It fetches the 8B version.
 Oh, the 8 billion weights?
-Distilled into like...
+Distilled into like..
 Yeah, yeah, yeah, yeah.
 Yeah.
 I don't know.
 I think that we can do a lot better with this and we could become, if someone wants to put effort into this, the default way.